MeldrumJon/meldrumjon.github.io/Mac-Terminal-Shortcut/README.md

 ## Assigning a Keyboard Shortcut

-In System Preferences -> Keyboard -> Shortcuts under Services -> General, assign add a shortcut for "Open Terminal Shortcut".
+In System Preferences -> Keyboard -> Shortcuts under Services -> General, assign a shortcut for "Open Terminal Shortcut".
 I used Ctrl + Alt + Cmd + T.